insanj/Snooze/README.md

 	%end

 And you know what?
 It worked out.
 Perfectly.
 That's the only block of code that mattered.
 Hundreds of lines of code eliminated.
-Thousands written.
 The answer reducible to three.

 Just another day in tweak land.

-####\- Julian Weiss
+#####\- Julian Weiss

 ---------------------------------------
 [Creative Commons Attribution-NonCommercial 3.0 United States License](http://creativecommons.org/licenses/by-nc/3.0/us/) as of 2014: